xuxuuux/-Incremental-Explainable-Federated-Learning-CNN-/README.md

 <img src="picture\9.png" alt="1" style="zoom: 60%;" />

-## baseline_cnn.py
+## baseline_cnn.py & baseline_snn.py

-This code file is used to train the baseline model and visualize the performance of the baseline CNN model on the SVHN dataset using a confusion matrix.
+This code file is used to train the baseline model and visualize the performance of the baseline CNN/SNN model on the SVHN dataset using a confusion matrix.